Savalenoa Mareva Betham Annandale

 Savalenoa played a key role in the 2021 Samoan constitutional crisis, representing the caretaker regime of Tuila'epa Sa'ilele Malielegaoi in court cases over the women's quota, the head of state's attempt to call new elections, and other issues of constitutional interpretation.
 She refused to participate in a key hearing on 23 May to overturn the head of state's purported suspension of parliament, then attempted to disqualify Chief Justice Satiu Simativa Perese and all other members of the Supreme Court of Samoa from hearing election-related cases, alleging bias and "conflicts of interest".
 She subsequently rescinded the request and apologized to the judiciary.
 Following the FAST Party's 24 May swearing-in ceremony she took court action to have it declared unlawful.
 As a result, parliament was ordered to convene within seven days, and she was ordered to advise the Clerk of the Legislative Assembly and all other relevant constitutional actors to do so.
 Her appeal against this order, and related action by FAST seeking to validate the swearing-in under the doctrine of necessity, ultimately resulted in the crisis being resolved and FAST being declared the government.

 Following the resolution of the crisis, Savalenoa refused to meet with the new government, saying that she was too busy drafting her letter of resignation.
 She subsequently told Prime Minister Fiamē Naomi Mataʻafa that she would not defend the judiciary from attacks by the HRPP because of the "sensitive political climate".
 On 20 August 2021, she was suspended by Cabinet.

 On 2 September 2021, Savalenoa was dismissed from office due to her disrespect for the Supreme Court of Samoa and her failure to defend the judiciary.
-She was replaced by Law Society of Samoa president Su'a Hellene Wallwork.
+She was replaced by Law Society of Samoa president Suʻa Hellene Wallwork.
 The following year, she filed a lawsuit against prime minister Fiamē surrounding her ousting by the head of government.